discordjs/guide/guide/additional-info/es6-syntax.md

 const [, username, id] = message.content.match(someRegex);
 ```

 In this snippet, we use a comma without providing a name for the item in the array we don't need.
-You can also give it a dummy name if you prefer, of course; it's entirely preference at that point.
+You can also give it a placeholder name if you prefer, of course; it's entirely preference at that point.

 ## var, let, and const